 Transferring a 401(k) plan from one provider to another can be a complex process.
-With a Guideline Max plan, you get a single point of contact that will guide you through each step.
+With an Enterprise plan, you get a single point of contact that will guide you through each step.

 Your dedicated onboarding specialist will help you complete any outstanding tasks, answer any questions and keep your plan on track for your start date.

 Once your first contributions have successfully been made to your Guideline 401(k), your dedicated relationship manager will take over, assisting with any 401(k) related questions.

 See a more detailed sample plan conversion timeline